-Pulses should be compared for differences in rate and quality on both the unaffected and injured extremity.
+Pulses should be compared for differences in rate and quality on both the unaffected and injured extremities.
 A diminished or absent pulse distal to the injury may indicate vascular dysfunction and insufficiency and should be reported immediately to the provider.

 Pallor refers to the color of the extremity (pink, pale, cyanotic) and should be assessed along with temperature (hot, warm, cool, cold) against the unaffected side.
-Pale, shiny skin distal to the injury may indicate compartment syndrome while a warm, cyanotic extremity may point to poor venous return.
-Normal capillary refill should be within 3 seconds and anything longer should be investigated for causation.
+Pale, shiny skin distal to the injury may indicate compartment syndrome, while a warm, cyanotic extremity may point to poor venous return.
+Normal capillary refill should be within 3 seconds, and anything longer should be investigated for causation.

 Increased pressure may indicate compartment syndrome and is related to swelling within the cavity.
 Depending on the severity, this may result in a feeling of numbness or a loss of sensation in the extremity or cause severe pain.

 Partial or full loss of sensation or function may be a late sign of neurovascular damage.
-The complete inability to move the limb distal to the injury may indicate compartment syndrome and significant muscle and nerve damage may be present.
+The complete inability to move the limb distal to the injury may indicate compartment syndrome, and significant muscle and nerve damage may be present.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.